 Schools in Vancouver

 Looking for the best schools for your children?
 You’ll have about 200 options to choose from in Vancouver.
 The city is served by two school districts: Evergreen School District and Vancouver Public Schools.
+Our guide to Vancouver WA school districts covers everything you need to know about the districts in the area.
 The top rated schools in Vancouver are Fishers Landing Elementary School, Alki Middle School, and Columbia River High School.
 Schools like the Vancouver School of Arts and Academics and Vancouver iTech Preparatory School offer specialized programs for ambitious students who want to pursue specific career types, while still getting a well-rounded education.

 If you’re looking for great higher learning institutions, Vancouver offers three for you to choose from.
 Clark College is a two-year community college, and WSU has a campus in Vancouver.
 If you’re interested in pursuing religious studies, look no further than Gateway Seminary

 Vancouver has tons of options for aspiring professionals!
 The median household income in Vancouver is $58,865.
 The largest industries in the city are healthcare, retail, and manufacturing; there are also plenty of jobs in educational and professional services here.
 With over 85,000 jobs in Vancouver, the local economy is growing, adding almost 2,000 jobs in the last year alone.
 The most common jobs are management, office/administrative support, and sales related occupations.
 According to Glassdoor, Intel, Nike, and Mentor Graphics are the highest rated places to work in Vancouver.
-If you’re looking for jobs in Vancouver, click here for current listings on Indeed.com.
+You can explore jobs in Vancouver WA on Indeed to see available opportunities.

 Transportation in Vancouver